 Improving Lives through Agriculture and Conservation

-- The project will equip youth and other hard-to-employ populations (e.g. the formerly incarcerated) with useful career skills in agriculture and conservation.
+The project will equip youth and other hard-to-employ populations (e.g. the formerly incarcerated) with useful career skills in agriculture and conservation.
 We will enhance the employment experience by teaching diverse business models, healthy lifestyles, and the importance of community service.
-The project will provide seasonal and year-round employment for up to 20 position over the next three years.
-The program season peaks with the summer youth employment and enrichment project; and it will run concurrently with the BMBC-BYI.
-The plan includes at least 10 volunteers consisting of local famers and members of the community.
+The project will provide seasonal and year-round employment for up to 20 positions over the next three years.
+The program season peaks with the summer youth employment and enrichment project, and it will run concurrently with the BMBC-BYI.
+The plan includes at least 10 volunteers consisting of local farmers and members of the community.

 Together we can positively impact Desoto County and surrounding areas for years to come.
 The future is always bright when a community cares and shares with each other.